rajdeepgaur/subpages-list/readme.txt

 = How do I style the list? =
 You can customize the styles using CSS or block editor settings.
 The block automatically integrates with WordPress block styles.

-== Changelog ==

-= 1.0.0 =
-- Initial release
-- Added dynamic subpages query
-- Implemented active page highlighting
-- Improved compatibility with block attributes

-== Upgrade Notice ==

-= 1.0.0 =
-First stable release.
-Safe to install.

-== Screenshots ==

-1. A preview of the Subpages List Block in the editor.
-2. The rendered block on the frontend with active page highlighting.

-== License & Credits ==

-This plugin is licensed under **GPL-2.0 or later**.
-Inspired by WordPress’s native navigation system.